 - Learn how to adapt yoga, breath, mindfulness and meditation practices

-- Gain tools to teach trauma-informed classes safely and to adapt your regular teaching to make it trauma-sensitive
+- Gain tools to teach trauma-informed yoga classes safely and to adapt your regular teaching to make it trauma-sensitive

 - Create trauma-informed yoga classes

 Please feel free to contact Samara with any questions: firstname.lastname@example.org